 Deselecting one of the optional libraries does not include the code implementing functionality, which the user decided not to use.
 Not including the code of the deselected functionality has no impact of any other security policy of the TOE; it is exactly equivalent to the situation where the user decides just not to use the functionality.

-All optional software libraries are stored respectively can be loaded into the SOLID FLASH[TM] NVM.
-All other Smartcard Embedded Software loaded into the SOLID FLASH[TM] NVM does not belong to the TOE and is not subject of the evaluation.
+All optional software libraries are stored respectively can be loaded into the SOLID FLASHTM NVM.
+All other Smartcard Embedded Software does not belong to the TOE and is not subject of the evaluation.

 1.2 Target of Evaluation overview